awsdocs/aws-security-hub-user-guide/doc_source/asff-required-attributes.md

 ```
 "Severity": {
     "Label": "CRITICAL",
+    "Normalized": 90,
-    "Original": "8.3"
+    "Original": "CRITICAL"
 }
 ```

 ## Title<a name="Title"></a>

 A finding's title\.
 This field can contain nonspecific boilerplate text or details that are specific to this instance of the finding\.

+For control findings, this field provides the title of the control\.

+This field doesn't reference a standard if you turn on [consolidated control findings](controls-findings-create-update.md#consolidated-control-findings)\.

 **Example**

 ```
-"Title": "S3.13 S3 buckets should have lifecycle policies configured"
+"Title": "AWS Config should be enabled"
 ```

 ## Types<a name="Types"></a>